gabrer/whisperdesk/README.md

 # WhisperDesk (Offline)

-**Portable, offline transcription for Windows 11** using Whisper (faster-whisper/CT2), optional CUDA acceleration, CPU fallback, lightweight diarization (up to 3 speakers), batch processing, and TXT/DOCX output with segment timestamps.
+**Portable, offline transcription for Windows 11 and macOS** using Whisper (faster-whisper/CT2), optional CUDA acceleration, CPU fallback, lightweight diarization (up to 3 speakers), batch processing, and TXT/DOCX output with segment timestamps.

 ## End users (no Python needed)
 1. Unzip the package.